Fast Facts: Intervertebral disc disease (IVDD)

 Note: I am not a vet.
 This is information I've collected via research and thru personal experience.

 Cost of Surgery Varies widely through out the USA.
-Be sure to check out the Univeristy Teaching Vet Hospital in your region There are many variables in total surgery/post op costs, amount of surgey, preventative fenestration, PT such as water therapy, in addition to how many days stay in hospital after surgery, etc. Don't go by price alone, one good way to reduce the risks of surgery is to choose a specialist, a board certified vet: neurological or orthopedic surgeon, who has been well trained to do the surgery and has plenty of experience and practice with IVDD surgery.
+Be sure to check out the University Teaching Vet Hospital in your region There are many variables in total surgery/post op costs, length & difficulty of surgery, preventative fenestration, PT such as water therapy, in addition to how many days stay in hospital after surgery, etc. DO NOT go by price alone.
+One good way to reduce the risks of surgery is to choose a specialist, a board certified vet: neurological (ACVIM) or orthopedic (ACVS) surgeon, who has been well trained to do the surgery and has plenty of experience and practice with IVDD surgery.
 Working on the delicate spinal cord is a very tricky and complicated surgery.
+Look into Care Credit for no or low interest credit.

 X-Ray, Myelogram, MRI, CT